Stir-Fried Shrimp and Vegetables with Garden Fresh Pesto

 Skillet Gnocchi with Butternut Squash and Kale Pesto

-Hearty, whole grain gnocchi and the superfood kale lay the foundation for this nutrient-rich comfort dish.
+Hearty, whole grain gnocchi and the kale lay the foundation for this nutrient-rich comfort dish.
 The winning combination of canola oil and walnuts give the meal two of the best sources of plant-based omega-3 fat available.
-Healthy convenience foods such as pre-packaged whole grain gnocchi and frozen cubed butternut squash save time in preparing the dish.
+Convenience foods such as pre-packaged whole grain gnocchi and frozen cubed butternut squash save time in preparing the dish.